-Without knowing ahead of time that Godflesh‘s previous album, 2014’s A World Lit Only By Fire, had arrived after 12 years of inactivity, false-start reunions and a solid decade dedicated to other projects, nobody would have known it was a reunion album.
+Without knowing ahead of time that Godflesh‘s previous album, 2014’s A World Lit Only By Fire, had arrived after 12 years of inactivity, false-start reunions and a solid decade dedicated to other projects, nobody would have guessed it was a reunion album.
 Justin Broadrick had broken up the band in 2002, following then-swan song Hymns, his attention focused on the transcendent doomgaze of his up-and-coming project Jesu.
-And though the group reassembled in 2010 for Hellfest, it didn’t go great.
+And though they reassembled in 2010 for Hellfest, it didn’t go great.
 Still, Godflesh was ultimately back in the industrial-metal saddle, and Broadrick and bandmate G.C.
 Green renewed their commitment to mechanized pummel on their first set of music in a dozen years, adding a few atmospheric touches and production updates but ultimately sticking to the thump-n-grind that emerged all the way back on 1989’s Streetcleaner.

 With a little more mileage logged, Broadrick and Green have progressed a bit with their second post-reunion LP, Post-Self.
 It’s hard not to read too much into the title, what with this incarnation of the band being essentially a second life, a band remade in its own image.
 Yet the progression that Godflesh makes here is a subtle one for the first few tracks.
 The title track, for instance, is as Godflesh as Godflesh gets, a simple and eerie riff repeating over a steamroller beat while Broadrick barks through Bane-facemask effects.
 Even if in its early stages it presents more variations on a familiar theme, it sounds great, of course, because it sounds like Godflesh.